 Your child may have a sinus infection if they have the following symptoms:

-- a cold that lasts for nearly two weeks
+- a cold that lasts over 7 days with a fever

 - swelling around eyes